paulrougieux/paulrougieux.github.io/mysql.md

 # More on databases

-Commands below work if your shell user name is the same as your mysql user name.
-If it's dufferent add -u username to the command.
+`mysqldump` and `mysqladmin` commands below work if your shell user name is the same as your mysql user name.
+If it's different add -u username to the command.
+If you have configured `~/.my.cnf` (see below)  you don't even need the `-p` switch.

 List all databases (in mysql client)

-    show databases
+    mysql> show databases;

 Delete a database (in the mysql client)

-    DROP database databasename;
+    mysql> DROP database databasename;

 Rename a database  (in the shell)